RunestoneInteractive/pythonds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

-:ref:`Listing 9 <lst_logicgateclass>` and :ref:`Listing 10 <lst_logicgateclass>` implement these two
-classes.
-The constructors in both of these classes start with an explicit call to the constructor of the parent class using the parent's ``__init__`` method.
-When creating an instance of the ``BinaryGate`` class, we first want to initialize any data items that are inherited from ``LogicGate``.
-In this case, that means the label for the gate.
-The constructor then goes on to add the two input lines (``pin_a`` and ``pin_b``).
-This is a very common pattern that you should always use when building class hierarchies.
-Child class constructors need to call parent class constructors and then move on to their own distinguishing data.

-Python
-also has a function called ``super`` which can be used in place of explicitly naming the parent class.
-This is a more general mechanism, and is widely used, especially when a class has more than one parent.
-But, this is not something we are going to discuss in this introduction.
-In our example above ``LogicGate.__init__(self, lbl)`` could be replaced with ``super().__init__(lbl)``, ``super(UnaryGate, self).__init__(lbl)``, or ``super().__init__("UnaryGate", lbl)``.
+Python also has a function called ``super`` which can be used in place of explicitly naming the parent class.
+This is a more general mechanism and is widely used, especially when a class has more than one parent.
+In our example above, ``LogicGate.__init__(self, lbl)`` could be replaced with ``super().__init__(lbl)``, ``super(UnaryGate, self).__init__(lbl)``, or ``super().__init__("UnaryGate", lbl)``.
+The specific details are beyond the scope of this text.

 The only behavior that the ``BinaryGate`` class adds is the ability to get the values from the two input lines.
-Since these values come from some external place, we will simply ask the user via an input statement to provide them.
+Since these values come from some external place, we will simply ask the user to provide them via an input statement.
 The same implementation occurs for the ``UnaryGate`` class except that there is only one input line.

 Now that we have a general class for gates depending on the number of